The Western Union Company (WU) upgraded Issued by Wall Street Gurus

-The Western Union Company (NYSE:WU) went up by 1.43% from its latest closing price compared to the recent 1-year high of $21.53.
-The company’s stock price has collected -5.10% of loss in the last five trading sessions.
+The Western Union Company (NYSE:WU) went up by 0.92% from its latest closing price compared to the recent 1-year high of $21.40.
+The company’s stock price has collected 2.72% of gains in the last five trading sessions.
 The Wall Street Journal reported on 01/19/21 that Tesla, GameStop, Coherent: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in The Western Union Company (NYSE :WU) Right Now?